matteodamico/pdf-template-generator/README.md

 ### Usage

-1.Create the docker image with
+1. Create the docker image with

 `$docker build -t pdfgenerator . `

-2.Run the container with:
+2. Run the container with:

 `$docker run -v $(pwd)/export:/export pdfcreator `

-3.See the pdf file in the export folder in your local file system
+3. See the pdf file in the export folder in your local file system